Chart Color Schemes

 Infrastructure

-Epsom has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally
+Epsom has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified nine projects likely impacting the area.
-Key projects include Victory Christian College Epsom Campus, Epsom Village Shopping Centre Redevelopment, Maiden Gully Road/Calder Highway Intersection Upgrade, and Elmwood Epsom.
-The following details those most relevant:.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch identified nine projects that could affect the region.
+Notable ones are Victory Christian College Epsom Campus, Epsom Village Shopping Centre Redevelopment, Maiden Gully Road/Calder Highway Intersection Upgrade, and Elmwood Epsom.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.